-Brick rectangular platform topped with a granite with a brass relief map of the Sandakan and Ranau areas of Borneo including the route taken on the forced marches.
-On the lower sections of the east, north and west faces are 3 plaques listing the names of the prisoners.
+Rectangular brick platform topped with two granite slabs, surmounted by a brass sculptural terrain map of the Sandakan and Ranau areas of Borneo, including the route taken on the forced death marches.
+On the north, east and west faces of the brick platform are three plaques listing the names of the prisoners.

 The sculptured terrain of Sabah illustrates the route of the Death Marches, shown by a bronze ribbon between Sandakan and Ranau which was substantially swamp and dense jungle in 1945.

-names - with service number and unit also listing the 2 that escaped and rescued.
+[Names with service number and unit, also listing the two prisoners who escaped and were rescued]

 |Rank||Given Name||Family Name||Conflicts||Fate||Service No.||Service||Unit||Campaign||Link|

 |Henry||Adams||World War 2||DPOW||NX4526||2/12 RAE||view|